Wendy-Ma/portfolio/books-price/critique-by-design.md

 # Pick up a book and read!
 I choose this particular dataset out of curiosity to explore the pattern of book price after the surge of social media-driven content.
 This dataset is a good start to explore the relationship between books and overall comsumer prices.
 When I first looked at the original visualization, I found that I couldn't understand the story behind it at all.
-There are too many fluctuations in two lines which makes it confusing to summarize the overall trend.
+There are too many fluctuations of monthly data in two lines which makes it confusing to summarize the overall trend.
 Then the title doesn't answer my confusion neither.
 And the color for books price is not pop-out at the first glance.
 Thus I decided to redesign this visualization to make it more clear and easy to understand.

 ![original](original.png)

 Original dataset: [book-price](https://data.world/makeovermonday/2020w38)
+Data description: The dataset contains the price index for books and all products different countries of every monthm from 2009 to 2020.
+The price index is set to 100 in 2015.

 # My redesign journey
 ## Step 1: Critique the original visualization